ArturLange/movie_db/README.md

 ## Limitations

-At the moment the application uses OMDB - an open movie database which allows only 1000 requests per day.
+- At the moment the application uses OMDB - an open movie database which allows only 1000 requests per day.

-Also pagination is not implemented, app may become slow if a lot of movies get written.
+- Pagination is not implemented, app may become slow if a lot of movies get written.

+- App expects OMDB API to be up and running and fails miserably if it's offline.